CC3301/csgo-strat-generator/README.md

   As i said there is no upper limit, go for a thousand if you can turn your mouse down to 1 DPI.

+  ### difficulty levels
+  0: generates a set of pistol and gun to use
+  1: difficulty 0 and armor, nades and taser
+  2: difficulty 1 and defuse or rescue kit
+  3: difficulty 2 and jumping setting
+  4: difficulty 3 and random sensivity and shooting properties
+  5: difficulty 4 and inverted mouse
+  6: difficulty 5 and movement restrictions

 **Have fun and remember to *NOT* overwrite your main config.**